top of page

 The Perils of Groupthink

-Clipart by Freepik www.freepik.com
+Designed by Freepik www.freepik.com

 Groupthink occurs within a group of people when the desire for harmony or conformity in the group results in irrational or dysfunctional decision-making.
 Group members tend to prioritize consensus and unanimity over critical evaluation of alternatives or independent thinking.
 This usually leads to poor decisions because dissenting opinions or alternative viewpoints are suppressed or ignored in order to maintain group cohesion.